Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you slash costs.

 The less risk you'll die, the cheaper

 The younger and healthier you are the cheaper it'll be.
 The fact pricing radically changes depending on who you are leads to an important rule...
 Disclose everything; all past conditions and any risks.
-If not they can use 'non-disclosure' as an excuse not to pay out.
+If not your insurer can use 'non-disclosure' as an excuse not to pay out.

 Protect your money